Why Urges Feel Like Life or Death

 Your brain, once a civilised organ of logic and ambition, has flipped its desk, lit a flare and started chanting “ice cream or death!” like it’s auditioning for a Shakespearean tragedy in aisle five of Woolies.

-Now, I once made the mistake of asking a male friend—whose relationship with food is roughly as emotional as a house brick—if he ever felt this way.
+I once made the mistake of asking a male friend—whose relationship with food is about as emotional as a house brick—if he ever felt this way.
+He blinked slowly and said, “Just don’t eat!”

 Oh!
 OH!
 Thank you, Wise Oracle of Obviousville!